RoussKS/financial-year/README.md

 ```

 ### Limitations
-Unfortunately, the library does not support a start date of February 29th (29/02/YYYY) for *`calendar`* financial year type.
+Unfortunately, the library does not support a start date of 29, 30, 31 of any month for *`calendar`* financial year type.

-This was a conscious decision as we do not expect anyone to select that date to open a business and use a year/calendar financial year.
+We do not expect much use for these dates for a calendar type financial year, as they would cause a considerable problem for accounting.

+e.g. if a year starts on 31/1, does the first period end on 28/2?
+And the following period starts 1/3 effectively skipping a month?

+If upon library usage, a user has encountered such a real business issue and can provide a mitigation logic, we can work on implementing it.

-This is allowed for a *`business`* type financial year.
+_Important_: This is allowed for a *`business`* type financial year.

 ### Roadmap
 - Introduce Laravel Package